xiaoylu/leetcode_category/language/Cplusplus/Readme.md

 When a class inherits another one, the members of the derived class can access the **protected** members inherited from the base class, **but not its PRIVATE members**.
 So, regardless of the inhertitance mode, private members are not accessable outside a base class, even for derived class, except declaring `friend` methods/class.

+Restrict yourself to "is-a-type-of" inheritance.
+Don' use private mode, inject the base class as an instance into the "derived" class.

 The Diamond Problem
 ---
 The diamond problem occurs when two superclasses of a class have a common base class.
 So the derived-class at very bottom gets two copies of all attributes of superclass at the very top.
 So the virtual mode is needed here.

-Smart Pointer
+Smart/Unique Pointer
 ---
-The idea is to make a class with a pointer, destructor and overloaded operators like * and ->.
-Since destructor is automatically called when an object goes out of scope, the dynamically allocated memory would automatically deleted (or reference count can be decremented).
+Make a class with a pointer member, overload its operators like * and ->, and `delete` the pointer in destructor.

+When this object goes out of scope, the dynamically allocated memory would automatically be deleted.
 ```
 #include<iostream>
 using namespace std;

 // A generic smart pointer class
+// (WARN: it has potential errors, use std::auto_ptr in practice)
 template <class T>
 class SmartPtr
 {